Scuba diving inSocorro and Revillagigedo Islands

 - Bring a backup of absolutely everything you think you'll need - the shortest trips here last for seven to nine days, and there are no options to shop.

-- Visit between May and December for whale shark encounters, or January through April for whales.
+- Visit between November - December, April - June for whale shark encounters, or January through April for whales.

 - Night diving is prohibited in the marine park due to its extremely remote nature, but some liveaboard operators do offer evening snorkelling sessions alongside silky sharks.